In this webinar and Q&A, solicitor and former regulator David Gardner provides exclusive insights...

 This certificate course meets the minimum 50 hours CPD annual requirement across all three mandatory CPD activity types.

-Upon successful completion of the course requirements, participants will receive the Professional Diploma of Chronic Disease & Conditions certificate and CPD hours.
+Upon successful completion of the course requirements, participants will receive the Professional Diploma of Chronic Disease & Conditions and CPD hours.

 This certificate course: